sarahvue/sarahvue/README.md

 ###

 <p align="left">Helllur 🤓!
 I’m Sarah!
 I’m a developer, designer, and analyst in the professional world: a mix of logic, creativity, and curiosity all rolled into one.
 Ever since primary school, I’ve loved math and science.
-According to my parents, aunts, and uncles, I was the kid who’d actually cry if I didn’t get my multiplication problem fast enough — then ask for another one just to make it right.
+According to my parents, aunts, and uncles, I was the kid who’d actually cry if I didn’t get my multiplication problem fast enough, then ask for another one just to make it right.
 I have worked in multiple industries but find myself enjoying the hospitality world (restaurants, travel, events, etc!)
 </p>
 <p>Make sure to view my website aside from my github profile!
 (Located in my bio)</p>
-###

 <h2 align="left">Current Life ,Projects, and Goals...Anything and All Random Things 📝 </h2>